mattlean/lean-js-app-starter/starters/react-electron-ts/README.md

 #### (Optional) Create a `.env` file

-While this is not required, your project may rely on environment variables in a `.env` file.
-If so, then copy the `.env.example` file and paste it as `.env`.
+If your project relies on a `.env` file, then copy the `.env.example` file and paste it as `.env`.
 This can be done with this command:

 ```console
 cp .env.example .env